Flight-Free-UK/flight_free_uk_website/source/posts/what-makes-a-frequent-flyer.html.markdown

 author: FlightFree UK
 read_time_minute: 3
 ---
-> "A 'frequent flyer' need only take three return flights per year"

 ![](/images/uploads/black-plane.jpg)

+> *"A 'frequent flyer' might only take three return flights a year"*

 It’s a common assumption that business travellers make up the largest sector of flyers – the men in suits who are rarely out of an aeroplane seat.